A2-Planar Algebras I: Preliminaries

 To any $\sigma$ in the permutation group $S_n$, decomposed into transpositions of nearest neighbours $\sigma = \prod_{i \in I_{\sigma}} \tau_{i,i+1}$, we associate the operator $g_{\sigma} = \prod_{i \in I_{\sigma}} g_i$, which is well defined because of the braiding relation (\ref{eqn:braiding_relation}).
 Then the commutant of the quantum group $SU(N)_q$ is obtained from the Hecke algebra by imposing an extra condition, which is the vanishing of the $q$-antisymmetrizer \cite{di_francesco/zuber:1990}

 For $SU(2)$ it reduces to the Temperley-Lieb condition $U_i U_{i \pm 1} U_i - U_i = 0$, whilst for $SU(3)$ it is

 The $A_2$-Temperley-Lieb algebra will be the algebra generated by a family $\{ U_n \}$ of self-adjoint operators which satisfy the Hecke relations H1-H3 and the extra condition (\ref{eqn:SU(3)q_condition}) (c.f. \cite{martin:1991, brzezinski/katriel:1995}).
 The $A_2$-Temperley-Lieb algebra is the fixed point algebra of $\bigotimes_{\mathbb{N}} M_3$ under the product action of $\bigotimes_{\mathbb{N}} \mathrm{Ad}({\rho})$ of $SU(3)$ or its quantum version $SU(3)_q$.
 There is an inherent periodicity three which comes from the representation theory of $SU(3)$, which is reflected in the Bratteli diagram of the McKay graph of the fusion of the fundamental representation.
-The $A_2$-Temperley-Lieb algebra is isomorphic to the path algebra of the $SU(3)$ graph $\mathcal{A}^{(\infty)}$ \cite[Figure 4]{evans/pugh:2009i}, which is tripartite, or three-colourable, so that all closed paths on $\mathcal{A}^{(\infty)}$ have lengths which are multiples of three.
+For $q$ a $k^{\mathrm{th}}$ root of unity or $q=1$, the $A_2$-Temperley-Lieb algebra is isomorphic to the path algebra of the $SU(3)$ graph $\mathcal{A}^{(k+3)}$, where $k=\infty$ for $q=1$, which is tripartite, or three-colourable, so that all closed paths on $\mathcal{A}^{(k+3)}$ have lengths which are multiples of three.